B: Breakfast | L: Lunch | D: Dinner | BR: Brunch | T: Take-out

 845.247.0700 ext.
 2, L, D, BR

-Best of Hudson Valley winner and farm-to-table whirlwind Miss Lucy’s Kitchen invites diners into a farmhouse-style dining room outfitted with aprons and cast-iron pans hanging on the walls.
+Best of Hudson Valley winner and farm-to-table restaurant Miss Lucy’s Kitchen invites diners into a farmhouse-style dining room outfitted with aprons and cast-iron pans hanging on the walls in Saugerties.
 The seasonal menu leans heavily on local meat (grilled hanger steak) and duck (seared with braised red cabbage, mashed potatoes, and cherry demiglace).
 Smoked meats, fresh breads, and desserts are all done in-house, and man, you can taste it.

 845.246.9240, L, D, T, BR

 Saugerties has so many watering holes that you could stage a micro-bar crawl.
 Look for a storefront with a fat pig painted onto an overhead sign and you’ll find The Pig Bar & Grill, a snug pub filled with regulars.
 Locals love the weekly specials here, like Mussel and Martini Mondays and $6 burger night on Wednesdays.
 With a full menu until 12:45 a.m., this is a great spot to end the night.
 Hang at the bar or shoot some pool while you wait for your food.

 Set back from the street, The Partition brings an industrial, underground vibe to town.
 A seasonal outdoor bar outfitted with heat lamps, a projector screen, and backlit bar, The Partition also regularly hosts live music.
 Grab a drink and an order of mega-sliders and settle into a game of mega-Jenga, while the kids get their feet wet in lighted micro-fountains.

 *Reopens for the summer season in May 2020.